-Non-US Clinical and/or Research Applicants
+Non-US Clinical and/or Research Applicants - VISA

 There are special considerations for applicants from foreign countries.
 In general, we require that individuals be funded from an institution of thier country of origin or the United States.
 This funding can come from heart associations, governments, academic institutions, and philanthropic or private organizations.
-Stanford University requires that postdoctoral research trainees be funded at a minimum amount according to PGY level, starting at $43,933.
+Stanford University requires that postdoctoral research trainees be funded at a minimum amount according to PGY level.
 In some cases, research grant applications are required for such funding and your faculty mentor may be able to help you in developing such a proposal.